eastend-street/from-east-end/src/pages/shinjuku-sightseeing-plan/index.md

 ## Tips
 ### 1. Go to Shinjuku from evening
-In the afternoon, you should go to other city.
-Shinjuku is downtown, so at night is better.
-Billboard　is beautiful at night, you can go around enough even from night.
+In the afternoon, you should go to the other city.
+Shinjuku is downtown, so visiting at night is better.
+The billboards are beautiful at night and provide enough light, so you can go walking around even at night time.

 ### 1. Use chain stores and eat a lot
-You can eat so much Japanese food in chain restaurants.
-Local often go to chain restaurant and cheap.
+You can eat a lot Japanese food in chain restaurants.
+Locals often go to chain restaurant and enjoy meals for a low price.
 In Shinjuku, there are many chain restaurants.

 ### 2. Don't eat a lot in Japanese pubs
-In Japanese pubs, it calls 'Izakaya' in Japanese, you should just drink.
-Don't have to eat a lot.
-Because there are many good restaurants for eating.
+In Japanese pubs, 'Izakaya' in Japanese, you should just have a drink.
+It's recommended not to have a meal in a japanese pub.
+Because there are so many good restaurants for eating.
 Also food in Japanese pubs is expensive.

-### 3. Go to public bath, don't have to go to hot spring
+### 3. Go to public bath place, no need to spend money hot spring
-If you have a time permitting, I strong recommend to go to public bath, it calls 'Sento' in Japanese.
-Because you'll feel japanese local style.
+If you have available free time, I strongly recommend you to go and visit a public bath place, 'Sento' in Japanese.
+This is because you will feel the local japanese style.

 ## Plan